Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Step 2: Dual-Channel Convergence → Working Families Party Network ($10.89 Million Total)

-Both channels converge on Working Families Organization, demonstrating systematic coordination:
+Both channels converge on Working Families Organization, demonstrating the documented coordination:

 Indirect Channel – Tides Foundation (501(c)(3)) Grants: